Mireille0000/rsschool-cv/cv.md

 *****

 I am a linguist with two foreign languages skills (French and English).
-This year I graduated from university and decided to learn Web as programming always was my interest and I'd love that it becomes my job as soon as it seems to me that programming is connected with linguistics, and it opens new perspectives in understanding what language is.
+This year I've graduated from university and decided to learn Web as programming always was my interest and I'd love that it becomes my job as soon as it is connected with linguistics, and it opens new perspectives in understanding what language is.
 I’m happy to start the way with RSSchool!